Political Status (Association + Allegiance)

 These distinctions create a lawful but counter-intuitive situation in which two categories of U.S. nationals exist: one that is never an alien due to permanent allegiance, and one that can be classified as an alien in regulatory or administrative settings.

-Passports are issued to Vattel’s alien which is a “U.S. non-citizen national”.
+Passports are issued to those owing “allegiance”, which coincide with Vattel’s alien who is a “U.S. non-citizen national”.

 Law of Nations, Vattel